Aetna Medicare Advantage Plans Review

 HMO

-Aetna’s traditional Health Maintenance Organization (HMO) functions like any HMO insurance plan; you will need to seek treatment within a network of preapproved doctors and medical facilities.
+Aetna’s traditional health maintenance organization (HMO) functions like any HMO insurance plan.
+You will need to seek treatment within a network of preapproved doctors and medical facilities.
 You may also need prior authorization to visit a specialist or to acquire certain medical services.
 With a standard HMO, you do not have coverage outside of your network unless it is for medical emergencies or certain predetermined treatments.
-The standard HMO plan might be good for older adults and other Medicare beneficiaries who do not plan on traveling out of state often, as this can increase the risk of expensive, out-of-network treatment.
+The standard HMO plan might be good for older adults and other Medicare beneficiaries who do not plan to travel out of state often, because it can increase the risk of expensive, out-of-network treatment.

 HMO-POS

-Aetna’s HMO Point-of-Service (POS) plans still operate within a network.
-However, with the POS option, you can go outside of your network and still get partial coverage.
+Aetna’s HMO point-of-service (POS) plans still operate within a network.
+With the POS option, however, you can go outside of your network and still get partial coverage.
 You will be covered for most out-of-network treatments, but you will pay more than you would for in-network treatments.
 HMO-POS may be a good option for those who want a little extra freedom to travel out of their network of health care providers without the risk of having zero coverage.

 HMO D-SNP